idreesshaikh/idreesshaikh/README.md

 - 😄 Pronouns: ... **He/Him**
 - ⚡ Fun fact: I'm about to finish my **5th** semester.

-By the end of the year I will be starting my WEBPAGE where I will be uploading material every week --> https://idreesshaikh.github.io/
+By the end of the year I will be starting my WEBPAGE where I will upload material every week --> https://idreesshaikh.github.io/

 <div align="center" >
   <p align="center"> Always ready to learn like the Neural Network underneath: </p>